 As a contractor, you have a legal obligation to your client to ensure that your work is carried out properly and according to the client’s specifications.
 While employees can usually rely on their employer to provide a safety net, if you make a mistake as a self-employed contractor, you may be financially liable and that could mean that your assets – including your home – are at risk.

 So it’s vitally important to make sure you manage different areas of risk by having the right kind of contractor insurance.
-There are several different types of self-employed insurance that contractors may need and ContractingWISE has advice on whether cover is required, important or only relevant for some contractors.
+There are several different types of self-employed insurance that contractors may need, not all cover is required, some is important, and some is only relevant for some contractors.

 Professional Indemnity Insurance